KimDaeWook/args.js/README.md

-The Args.js the Javascript argument mapping library. basically, javascript can't support function overload. so developer using unknown name parameter or parameter object for various features function.
+The Args.js the Javascript argument mapping library. basically, javascript can't support function overload.
+So unknown name parameter developers are using. but, If the parameter name is not correct, it is difficult to understand the code. like the code below.

 ### Unknown name parameter example